zuixjs/zuix-web-book/source/content/docs/theme.md

 <img src="images/banners/mdl-banner.jpg" alt="cover" class="mdl-shadow--8dp" style="max-width:100%">
 <div class="vertical-spacer-16"></div>

-This site is based on **Material Design Lite**.
+This template is preconfigured with **Material Design Lite**.
 So, content pages can include any component or style that is part of MDL.

 - [Components](https://getmdl.io/components/)